Ex Vivo Pharmacologic Modulation of Hematopoietic Stem Cells

 Despite these significant advantages of cord blood as a stem cell source, the full clinical potential of cord blood for use in treating patients with hematologic malignancies and other rare diseases is currently limited by the low numbers of HSCs present in a given cryopreserved cord blood unit.
 This low stem cell dose leads to higher rates of graft failure, delayed neutrophil recovery and a higher risk of serious infections and early mortality compared to standard donor transplants.

-Our lead product candidate, PROHEMA®, is a pharmacologically modulated HSC therapeutic derived from umbilical cord blood.
-Produced through a proprietary, two-hour, ex vivo cell modulation process that results in rapid and supra-physiologic changes in key cell properties, PROHEMA® has been shown to enhance hematopoietic reconstitution in preclinical models through several unique mechanisms of action, including enhanced homing, or migration, of HSCs to the bone marrow niche as well as increased HSC proliferation and survival.
+Our lead product candidate, PROHEMA, is a pharmacologically modulated HSC therapeutic derived from umbilical cord blood.
+Produced through a proprietary, two-hour, ex vivo cell modulation process that results in rapid and supra-physiologic changes in key cell properties, PROHEMA has been shown to enhance hematopoietic reconstitution in preclinical models through several unique mechanisms of action, including enhanced homing, or migration, of HSCs to the bone marrow niche as well as increased HSC proliferation and survival.
+Our goal is to deliver a pharmacologically-optimized HSC therapeutic that can support rapid and durable hematologic and immunologic reconstitution, and enable the curative potential of HSC transplantation in patients across a wide range of ages and a broad spectrum of life-threatening malignant and rare genetic disorders.

-We have established initial human proof-of-concept for PROHEMA® in the clinical setting by demonstrating accelerated and durable engraftment of HSCs within the bone marrow.
-We are presently advancing PROHEMA®in Phase 2 clinical development for hematologic malignancies.
-We are also pursuing the development of pharmacologically optimized HSC therapeutics for the treatment of certain LSDs (e.g. Krabbe disease and Hurler syndrome) where HSCs have demonstrated the ability to reconstitute the blood system as well as home to and engraft within the central nervous system, where they can provide normal enzyme replacement.
+We have established initial human proof-of-concept for PROHEMA in the clinical setting by demonstrating accelerated and durable engraftment of HSCs within the bone marrow.
+We are presently advancing PROHEMA in clinical development for hematologic malignancies in adults and pediatric patients.
+We are also pursuing the development of pharmacologically optimized HSC therapeutics for the treatment of selected IMDs (e.g. Krabbe disease, Hurler syndrome, certain leukodystrophies and others) in pediatric patients.
+In these conditions, HSCs have demonstrated the ability to reconstitute the blood system as well as home to and engraft within the central nervous system, where they can provide normal enzyme replacement.

 - Cutler, C., Multani, P., Robbins, D., Kim, H., Le, T., Hoggatt, J., Pelus, L., Desponts, C., Chen, Y., Rezner, B., Armand, P., Koreth, J., Glotzbecker, B., Ho, V., Alyea, E., Isom, M., Kao, G., Armant, M., Silberstein, L., Hu, P., Soiffer, R., Scadden, D., Ritz, J., Goessling, W., North, T., Mendlein, J., Ballen, K., Zon, L., Antin, J., Shoemaker, D. Prostaglandin-Modulated Umbilical Cord Blood Hematopoietic Stem Cell Transplantation.
 Blood publication link.